mj-jimenez/pandrugs-frontend/app/help/help.md

 ### 2.3 Select Cancer Types<a name="select-cancer-types"></a>

 Allows to filter therapeutic options **approved for specific cancer types**. **Drugs in clinical trials or experimental drugs associated to the input genes will be shown independently of this filter**.
-If you want your output to only contain approved drugs for the selected cancer types, **you must also filter by FDA approved drugs for cancer** (see [Drug Status Level](#!/help#drugs-status-level) section).
+If you want your output to only contain approved drugs for the selected cancer types, **you must also filter by FDA approved drugs for cancer** (see [Drug Status](#!/help#drugs-status-level) section).

 By default, all cancer types are selected.